nooblucker/hueCli/README.md

-hueCli
+hueCli (unstable)
 ======

-Command line interface for philips hue
+Command line interface for philips hue. this very early version will be refactored a lot.

 # Install